koprty/Wolf-e/README.md

     - A rating can be an int from 0 to 5

 ## Todos
-- Add a Customer and their Accounts
+- Add a Customer and their Accounts (in progress)
 - Add a seller
 - Add an Employee who can login
 - Add Transactions